qubole/presto-kinesis/README.md

 are dropped once their time expires.
 (A message is held up for 24 hours by kinesis streams).

+This version has been updated to work with Presto 0.147.

 > This connector is Read-Only connector.
 It can only fetch data from kinesis streams, but can not create streams or push data into the al ready existing streams.